ro011110ot/MicroPython_ESP32/README.md

 ## Features

--   Connects to a WiFi network.
+-   Connects to a Wi-Fi network.
 -   Reads temperature and humidity from a DHT11 sensor.
 -   Fetches current weather data from OpenWeatherMap.
 -   Displays time, sensor data, and weather data on an OLED display.